gchilson34/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+It is used to find any route that matches, so that you don't have to create a route for every option.
+For example, if you wanted to see user/1, user/2,user/3, etc. you could use `useRouteMatch` for one route and it would match any number on the end of user/
 1. How would you explain form validation to someone who has never programmed before?
+Form validation essentially checks if a form was filled out properly, and with all the necessary data.
+It will check to make sure all required feilds are filled in, and also check that all required data in each field is the correct value.
 1. In 1-2 sentences, define end to end testing.
+E2E testing is basically a way to check how a user experience occurs on a site from start to finish.
+It will follow what a user would typically do on a particular site, and if what we want to happen actually happens.

 ## Instructions